 Decorate with eco and sustainable paint

 Other than the Cradle to Cradle standards, Graphenstone paints also hold and have passed industry tests such as Eurofins Indoor Air Comfort Gold, Green Tag Platinum, EU Ecolabel, AgBB and French VOC regulation A+.
 Planning to decorate?
 Look out for sustainable paint!
+And, if you're doing a project that's bigger than just decorative, look for eco flooring, too.

 What are the best sustainable living books?